 What is the REDMAPP study?

-The REDMAPP research study aims to develop a decision aid to support parents when their child has relapsed neuroblastoma by gaining a greater understanding of how parents make a series of repeated treatment-related decisions.
+The REDMAPP research study aims to develop a decision aid to support parents when their child has relapsed or refractory neuroblastoma by gaining a greater understanding of how parents make a series of repeated treatment-related decisions.

 This website has been designed for parents to learn more about the REDMAPP study and how they could be involved.

 The study will consist of 2 phases.
-In phase 1, parents who are making treatment decisions when their child has relapsed neuroblastoma can take part in an interview (discussion with the researcher) about how they reached their decisions on what treatment to opt for.
+In phase 1, parents who are making treatment decisions when their child has relapsed or refractory neuroblastoma can take part in an interview (discussion with the researcher) about how they reached their decisions on what treatment to opt for.
 This information will inform phase 2 of the study.
 In phase 2, the decision aid will be developed and tested to see how useable it is in supporting parents who are making multiple difficult treatment decisions.

 What does REDMAPP stand for?